The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 6. What happens to the cashback I earn on the UOB One Card?

-According to the UOB One Card cashback T&Cs, clauses 4.7 and 5.4, the cashback you earn can’t be redeemed for rewards or withdrawn as cash.
-Instead, it’ll be used to offset your UOB One Card credit card bill for the next month, after a qualifying quarter.
+According to the UOB One Card 20% cashback T&Cs, clauses 4.7 and 5.4, the cashback you earn will be used to offset your UOB One Card credit card bill for the next month, after a qualifying quarter.
+It can’t be redeemed for rewards or withdrawn as cash.
 This applies to the quarterly, additional, and enhanced cashback.

 Also note that the cashback also only offset the principal cardmember’s transactions, and not any of the supplementary cardmembers’ bills, if any.